eitanrab/javaTreeTextFromJavadoc/README.md

         Parser
             *The Parser class is responsible for parsing the input code.
         SymbolTable
-            *reposible for variables values and method.
+            *reposible for variable values and methods.
 ```